Kyle Long: Chicago Bears

-Long was selected by the Chicago Bears with the 20th overall pick in the 2013 NFL Draft.
+Long was selected by the Chicago Bears with the 20th overall pick in the 2013 NFL draft.
 He was the first guard to be drafted by the team in the first round since Roger Davis in 1960.
 Long signed on May 17, the last member of Chicago's 2013 draft class to do so.

 Long attended the rookie minicamp from May 10–12, but missed much of the offseason program due to a league rule prohibiting rookies from working out until their college class graduates.
 He returned to team activities on June 17.
 Long started the 2013 season opener against the Cincinnati Bengals at right guard, becoming the first rookie in team history to start a season opener at the position in the Super Bowl era.
 On January 8, 2014, Long was named to Pro Football Focus' All-Rookie Team.
 He was subsequently named to NFL.com's All-Rookie Team on January 15.
 On January 20, 2014, he earned a spot in the 2014 Pro Bowl due to the injury of original Pro Bowl left guard Mike Iupati in the 2014 NFC Championship Game.
 Long became the first Bears rookie to make the Pro Bowl since Johnny Knox in 2009.
+He was named to the PFWA All-Rookie Team.

 He made the Pro Bowl again following the 2014 season and was also named as a second-team All-Pro guard.

 At the start of the 2015 season, Long made the switch from guard to tackle.
 He started all 16 regular season games in 2015 and was selected to his third consecutive Pro Bowl.